wp-plugins/helloify-contact-form-and-live-chat/readme.txt

 == Screenshots ==

 1. This screen shot shows how Helloify looks at the front of your site
+2. This is the contact form that visitors see when you're unavailable to chat
-2. This is a screenshot of the main Helloify app
+3. This is a screenshot of the main Helloify app

 == Changelog ==